Calendar#

 • Class: The object class used for this event type.

-• FromDate: A property definition for a datetime property that determines when this event starts.
+• From: A property definition for a DateTime property that determines when this event starts.

-• ToDate: A property definition for a datetime property that determines when this event ends.
+• To: A property definition for a DateTime property that determines when this event ends.

 • Cancelled: A Boolean property that indicates if an event is cancelled.
 If this is true, the title of the event will have a strike-through.

-• Hours: A number property used to count up how many hours this event takes up.
-This is used for e.g. reporting purposes.
+• Hours: A number-property used to count how many hours this event takes up.
+This is used e.g. for reporting purposes.

-• RelatedVia: A property that the event type uses to refer to the Portal’s subject object.
+• Direct Relationship: A property that the event type uses to refer to the Portal’s subject-object.